agoldst/scuro/README.md

 The `slides` format creates slides for projection; the `notes` format creates sheets with two slides and two pages of accompanying notes (specified using beamer's `\note{}` command) each; and the `handout` format creates sheets with two slides and two blank spaces for audience notes each.
 One weakness of the dark-on-light scheme is that it doesn't look great on paper; I have been unable to come up with a general solution to this (e.g. automatically inverting graphics).

-You do not need to load the `ragoldstBeamer` library in your Rmd file.
+You do not need to load the `scuro` library in your Rmd file.

 ## Overlay specifications (incremental builds)